 Visit the Time and Date website for more information.

 WHAT MIGHT THIS BE?

-Please do not bring your specimen to Adler, do not send your specimen to us, and please do not send a picture.
+Please do not bring your specimen to Adler, do not send your specimen to us (we won’t return it), and please do not send a picture.
 It’s truly impossible for anyone—even a professional who studies meteorites—to conclusively identify anything as a meteorite purely by sight or via a picture.
 We also don’t have the proper equipment or instruments here at the Adler to study specimens and identify them as meteorites.
-Specimens shipped or given to the Adler Planetarium will not be returned.

 There are many unusual Earth rocks and man-made materials that are often misinterpreted as meteorites, such as slag from factories, asphalt, and concrete chunks.
-Web pages at Washington University in St. Louis and The University of New Mexico may help you begin to determine if your rock is a meteorite.
+Web pages at Washington University in St. Louis and The University of New Mexico may help you begin to determine if your rock is or is not a meteorite.
 We’d advise you to start your search for information on both of these sites.
-After researching these sites, if you are still convinced you may have a meteorite, check out the Field Museum’s meteorite identification checklist: https://meteorites.fieldmuseum.org/outreach/public-meteorite-id-requests.
-You can also stay up to date via that page on whether or not the Field Museum can accept shipped specimens for identification.
+The Washington University site also includes information from Dr. Randy Korotev about how to get a rock tested and certified (please note: the process can be very expensive).

 Pretty exciting stuff, right?!
 We’re more than happy to review your picture to see if we can figure out what you saw.
 We can accept images in the following formats: JPEG or JPG, PNG, TIFF; your image should be 5 MB in size or smaller.